-You can track the data about how many people added the products into their cart and how many finally ended up completing the transaction.
-If you see the big difference between the numbers of products added to the cart and the number of products purchased.
+You can track the data about how many people added the products to their cart and how many finally ended up completing the transaction if you see the big difference between the number of products added to the cart and the number of products purchased.
 Then you need to take some serious action to make your checkout process easy.
 Furthermore, you can offer some coupon codes to your customers to encourage them to complete their transactions.

-You can track your top-performing product based upon the different parameters, such as total revenue generated, the total number of purchases, and less number of refunds.
-Once you have got an idea about the top-performing product now you can work further on this product to take it to the next level.
+You can track your top-performing product based on different parameters, such as total revenue generated, the total number of purchases, and less number of refunds.
+Once you have an idea about the top-performing product, you can work further on this product to take it to the next level.

 Using Analytify to track WooCommerce sales using Google Analytics is a complete way to learn about your customers’ habits and improve the performance of your online store.
 You will learn important things about your sales data, how customers make purchases, and how engaged people are with your website as a whole.
 This important knowledge will help you improve your marketing strategies, give your customers a better experience, and increase your eCommerce sales.

 Remember that digital success in eCommerce isn’t just about getting traffic but also about figuring out what that traffic is all about.
 When Google Analytics, Analytify, and WooCommerce all work together, you’ll have the precise data analysis tools you need to make sure you’re successful.

 Can I Track Sales in Google Analytics?